 FGC is not an obligation of any religion and has no known health benefits.
 Far from it, the practice can cause long-lasting physical and psychological damage for more than 200 million women and girls who are affected worldwide.
 In some cases, this can include death.

 It is estimated that more than 200 million women and girls have undergone female genital cutting.
-This figure is based on the 30 countries that measure and report on the practice, across three continents.
-We know, however, that girls experience FGC in at least 45 countries globally, so this figure may underestimate the true scale of the practice.
+This figure is based on the 32 countries that measure and report on the practice, across three continents.
+We know, however, that girls are affected by FGC in over 90 countries globally, so this figure underestimates the true scale of the practice.
 FGC takes place in Africa, the Middle East and Asia, and also within diaspora communities around the world.

 Estimates suggest 4.1 million girls a year are at risk of being cut.
 And although global efforts to encourage communities to abandon FGC are making strong progress, population growth means the number of girls at risk of being cut continues to increase.